Interring the Unitary Executive

 Date Written: September 10, 2021

-Unitary scholars’ failure to recognize the independent structure of the Sinking Fund Commission — a Founding-era agency proposed by Alexander Hamilton and passed into law by President Washington and the First Congress — is just the tip of the iceberg.
-Unitary scholars have also missed dozens of early statutory provisions that repeat non-unitary aspects of the Sinking Fund Commission’s structure and require independent actors to autonomously reinforce the President’s duty to take care that the laws be faithfully executed.
-By scouring every public act passed by the First Congress, my research brings to light independent regulatory structures that pervaded the Founding era.
-The First Congress repeatedly dispersed executive decisions amongst multiple officers who checked one another as well as the President.
-This body also repeatedly delegated control over executive officers, as well as significant executive discretion, to independent judges and lay persons whom the President could not remove.
-All of these laws belie the conventional originalist view that the Constitution vests “exclusive control over the exercise” of “executive power” in the President of the United States.
+This Article demonstrates that unitary scholars and judges have rested their arguments on deficient understandings of Founding-era history.
+Their failure to recognize the independent structure of the Sinking Fund Commission — a Founding-era agency proposed by Alexander Hamilton and passed into law by President Washington and the First Congress — is just the tip of the iceberg.
+Unitary jurists have also missed scores of early statutory provisions that repeated non-unitary aspects of the Sinking Fund Commission’s structure and required autonomous actors to reinforce the President’s duty to take care that the laws be faithfully executed.
+The First Congress repeatedly delegated control over executive officers, as well as significant executive discretion, to independent judges and lay persons whom the President could not remove.
+This body also chose a non-unitary framework when it dispersed executive decisions amongst multiple officers and required these officers to check actions taken by the President and each other.
+These laws belie the conventional originalist view that the Constitution vests “exclusive control over the exercise” of “executive power” in the President of the United States.
 Independent regulatory structures have been with us since the beginning, and originalism provides no occasion for the Court to declare them unconstitutional now.

 Keywords: executive power, Article II, originalism, unitary executive, agency independence, tenure in office, First Congress, Sinking Fund Commission, Decision of 1789, Seila Law, Consumer Financial Protection Bureau